Preacher Roe

-Elwin Charles Roe (February 26, 1916 – November 9, 2008), known as Preacher Roe, was an American professional baseball pitcher.
+Elwin Charles "Preacher" Roe (February 26, 1916 – November 9, 2008) was an American professional baseball pitcher.
 He played in Major League Baseball for the St. Louis Cardinals (1938), Pittsburgh Pirates (1944–47), and Brooklyn Dodgers (1948–54).
 Roe was a five-time All-Star.

 Early years

 Roe was born on February 26, 1916, in Ash Flat, Arkansas and grew up in Viola, Arkansas.
 The nickname "Preacher" came at the age of three when an uncle asked his name and Roe responded "preacher" because of a minister who would take him on horse-and-buggy rides.
 For some time, Roe’s father, Charles Roe, played semi-professional ball for a Pine Bluff, Arkansas team before he began practice as a country doctor.

 College career

 From 1935 to 1939, Roe attended Harding College (now University).
 While majoring in education, he received a baseball scholarship and also tried his hand at basketball.
 At Harding, in a 13-inning game in 1937, Roe gained national attention by striking out 26 batters.